worm-privacy/miner/README.md

       - `--assumed-worm-price` is your assumed WORM/ETH pair price.
       - `--future-epochs` is the number of epochs you would like to participate in in advance.
       - `--custom-rpc` is an optional parameter that takes in an rpc-url.
+20. Alternatively, you can participate in participate/claim process without running a live miner:
+    You first have to participate in epochs through the `participate` operation:
+    ```
+    worm-miner participate --network anvil --private-key 0x4f3edf983ac636a65a842ce7c78d9aa706d3b113bce9c46f30d7d21715b23b1d --num-epochs 3 --amount-per-epoch 0.0001
+    ```
+    And then claim your WORM tokens later by running:
+    ```
+    worm-miner claim --private-key 0x4f3edf983ac636a65a842ce7c78d9aa706d3b113bce9c46f30d7d21715b23b1d --from-epoch 0 --num-epochs 3
+    ```